emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

             (Δ¹ t /\ (s === 0_2)) |-> a ,
             (Δ¹ t /\ (s === 1_2)) |-> f t))

-#def representable-dhomFrom-as-extension-type
+#def representable-dhom-from-as-extension-type
   (A : U)            -- The ambient type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.
-  : Equiv (dhomFrom-representable A a x y f u)
+  : Equiv (dhom-from-representable A a x y f u)
     ({ (t , s) : 2 * 2 | Δ¹×Δ¹ (t , s)} -> A [ ((t === 0_2) /\ Δ¹ s) |-> u s ,
                         (Δ¹ t /\ (s === 0_2)) |-> a ,
                         (Δ¹ t /\ (s === 1_2)) |-> f t] )
-  := right-cancel-equiv (dhomFrom-representable A a x y f u)
+  := right-cancel-equiv (dhom-from-representable A a x y f u)
         ({ (t , s) : 2 * 2 | Δ¹×Δ¹ (t , s)} -> A [ ((t === 0_2) /\ Δ¹ s) |-> u s ,
                         (Δ¹ t /\ (s === 0_2)) |-> a ,
                         (Δ¹ t /\ (s === 1_2)) |-> f t] )